grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 ### Loki Helm chart configuration

 Create a `values.yaml` file choosing the configuration options that best suit your requirements.
-Below there are two examples of `values.yaml` files for the Loki Helm chart.
-The first template is Loki in [microservices](https://grafana.com/docs/loki/<LOKI_VERSION>/get-started/deployment-modes/#microservices-mode) mode the second is Loki in [monolithic](https://grafana.com/docs/loki/<LOKI_VERSION>/get-started/deployment-modes/#monolithic-mode) mode with a replication factor of 3.
-The rest of this guide will focus on deploying Loki in microservices mode.
-However, there is no difference in the deployment process between the two modes apart from the components you are deploying.
+Below there is an example of `values.yaml` files for the Loki Helm chart in [microservices](https://grafana.com/docs/loki/<LOKI_VERSION>/get-started/deployment-modes/#microservices-mode) mode.

 ```yaml
 loki: